kosgeia/account-generator/design.md

-# 🏦 Account Generation System – Full Design Overview
+# 🏦 Account Generation Service Design Overview

 This document details the architecture, design rationale, and operational flow of the `AccountGeneratorService` and its supporting components.
 It explains how the system ensures **account uniqueness**, handles **collisions**, manages **caching**, and provides a safe, scalable solution for account number generation.